Danish courses at UCPH

 Danish Language 3

 Our Danish language courses at UCPH are organised as Danish Language 3 courses.
 Danish language 3 consists of 5 modules + an optional extra module (higher education examination).
 At the end of every module, you may sit a module examination.
 You can finish module 5 by sitting the Danish Language 3 Examination.

 The courses comply with the Common European Framework of Reference for Languages (CEFR).

 - UCPH campus (City Campus, South Campus, Science Campus or the Mærsk Tower)

-New courses for beginners start in September.
-The courses run until the end of 2020.
+New courses for lower intermediates start in January.
+The courses run until mid May 2021.